ThoughtWorksInc/AS101-4-workshop/instructions/01_hawkeye.md

 [error] Unexpected error occurred!
 ENOENT: no such file or directory, stat '/target/.git/hooks/pre-commit'
 ```

-This is why I have added a `.hawkeyerc` to disable the `java-find-secbugs` module.
+If you get the error shown above, add the `java-find-secbugs` module  to `.hawkeyerc` to resolve the error.